Overview of Google Analytics

 A digital marketer must understand where traffic to his site comes from.
 It has a source section that can show a source of traffic.
-The sources can be a particular website, Search Engine or Social Media sites.
+The sources can be a particular website, Search Engine, or Social Media site.

 5. Audience Information

-It can give you information about your audience too, in the settings, you can enable options to measure the age, gender and other details about your audience.
-It tracks the language, country, etc., data of visitors by default too.
+It can also give you information about your audience; in the settings, you can enable options to measure the age, gender, and other details about your audience.
+Of course, it tracks the language, country, etc., data of visitors by default too.